 Szabina Tomán, managing director at Toman Lifestyle (Hungary), also argues for hypertargeting: "In 2023, the operation of Toman Lifestyle will take a big turn from the original sales strategy.
 The big challenge will be to find partners for this new sales format who will offer the products through additional channels besides their online shop.
 This will require laser-sharp targeting.
 In fact, we know exactly who the right business partners are for us.
 Reaching them will depend on the right marketing communication."

-Liene Dobele, Ernst & Young Baltic marketing coordinator says that for professional services marketing and communications, there is a 3P trend mantra dominating the agenda currently: “First, the Purpose at the core, where the long-term value creation and seeing the impacts for stakeholders is becoming the centre of attention.
+Liene Dobele, Associate Director, Business development and Brand, Marketing & Communication (BMC) Leader at EY Baltics says that for professional services marketing and communications, there is a 3P trend mantra dominating the agenda currently: “First, the Purpose at the core, where the long-term value creation and seeing the impacts for stakeholders is becoming the centre of attention.
 Second, people are becoming critical elements in communication and marketing.
 We see that B2B is transforming to H2H.
 Third, personalisation - storytelling, individual experiences, and diversity are the key focus points in telling the story of professional services and employee experiences."

 10. Employer branding